aneelakheli/Java/ObjectOrientedConcept/Polymorphism/PolymorphismReadme.md

 If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in Java.
 When a method in a subclass has the same name, same parameters or signature, and same return type(or sub-type) as a method in its super-class, then the method in the subclass is said to override the method in the super-class.
-**Method overriding** is one of the way by which java achieve Run Time Polymorphism.The version of a method that is executed will be determined by the object that is used to invoke it.
+**Method overriding** is one of the way by which java achieve **Run Time Polymorphism**.The version of a method that is executed will be determined by the object that is used to invoke it.
 If an object of a parent class is used to invoke the method, then the version in the parent class will be executed, but if an object of the subclass is used to invoke the method, then the version in the child class will be executed.
 In other words, it is the type of the object being referred to (not the type of the reference variable) that determines which version of an overridden method will be executed.

+## Covariant Return Type

+The covariant return type specifies that the return type may vary in the same direction as the subclass.

+Before Java5, it was not possible to override any method by changing the return type.
+But now, since Java5, it is possible to override method by changing the return type if subclass overrides any method whose return type is Non-Primitive but it changes its return type to subclass type.

+## Super Keyword in Java

+The super keyword in Java is a reference variable which is used to refer immediate parent class object.
+Whenever you create the instance of subclass, an instance of parent class is created implicitly which is referred by super reference variable.

+**Usage of Java Super Keyword**

+1. super can be used to refer immediate parent class instance variable.
+2. super can be used to invoke immediate parent class method.
+3. super() can be used to invoke immediate parent class constructor.